 Web browsers are applications that use your Internet connection to access the World Wide Web.
 When you want to Stream and watch movies online, you need a browser, when you want to play games online you need a Web Browser.
 Basically, it sends requests to a web server, which processes the said request and sends back data in raw form.
 An internet browser translates this data into the graphical web page that you get to see and interact with.
 With websites becoming more user-friendly, interactive etc., you need browsers which have the capabilities to match up to these demands and process data faster.

 Here we introduce a couple of the top web browsers which you should be using.
-We also describe what makes them stand-out from the other top browsers, so you can choose the best browser for you per your needs and wishes.
+We also describe what makes them stand out from the other top browsers, so you can choose the best browser for you per your needs and wishes.
 I’ve also written a post on How to make Google as Homepage in any browser, this will help you to do quick Google search in Any browser.

 There is no denying the fact that Google Chrome is the most popular browser ever made.